Thoughtscript/academic_papers/Fragments/just_notes.md

 ## Just Dessert

-A core criteria on our concept of Justice is the concept of Fairness.
+A core criterion on our concept of **Justice** is the concept of **Fairness**.

-Most philosophers disagree on what constitutes a Fair system.
-See: Rawls and Veil of Ignorance.
+Most philosophers disagree on what constitutes a **Fair** system.
+See: Rawls and *Veil of Ignorance*.
 Nozick and Libertarianism.

-I'd like to also argue that essential to Fairness is the concept of Just Dessert - *that each gets according to what they deserve*.
+I'd like to also argue that essential to **Fairness** is the concept of **Just Dessert** - *that each gets according to what they deserve*.

 What people deserve is a baseline mitigated by their actions.
-The baseline offsets badluck or misfortune.
+The baseline also offsets badluck or misfortune.

 ## Equality